 Davis-Monthan AFB is located in the southeast of Tucson, Arizona, within Pima County.
 The nearest highways to the Installation are Interstate 10 (I-10) and I-19.
 I-10 runs north to south to the west of the Installation and connects traffic to Phoenix, Arizona, while I-19 runs north to south to the southwest of the Base and connects traffic to the US/Mexico border.
+The Installation is bordered on the north and northwest by Golf Links Road, a major six-lane urban transportation and commuting route.

 Access to the Base is via one of four gates.
-The main gate is on Craycroft Road with additional gate access on Swan, Wilmot, and Irvington roads.
+The main gate is on Craycroft Road from Golf Links Road with additional gate access on Swan (also from Golf Links Road), Wilmot, and Irvington (from South Kolb Road) roads.
 Craycroft Road extends generally north to south through the Main Base and provides the main entry point to the Base.
 Wilmot Road provides access to the AMARG and the Base hospital.
 Picacho Street extends east to west and connects with Yuma Street, which runs parallel to the flight line, and Wilmot Road.
 The proposed RQS facilities and the MSA are located off of Yuma Street, which is a primary transport route for delivering munitions to the HAMS yard or the flightline.
 Munition transports can only travel 10 to 15 miles per hour, which creates severe safety hazards with personally owned vehicles traveling the same street at much greater speeds (Davis-Monthan AFB, 2022).